sburton59/settle-site/PROJECT_HANDOFF.md

 The new site is being built from scratch — no framework, no WordPress, no CMS dependency — using plain PHP 8.1+ and MySQL/MariaDB.
 The end result must be (a) secure, (b) inexpensive to maintain, and (c) operable by non-technical church staff through a clean admin panel.

-Current status as of handoff: **functional skeleton in place**.
-A fresh staff member can log into an admin panel and edit pages end-to-end.
-Every other feature (blog, media library, slideshow, staff directory, Google Calendar integration, prayer requests, contact form) has been **fully designed and database-modeled** but **not yet implemented in code**.
-The roadmap is in section 10\.
+Current status as of handoff: **Pages CRUD and Media Library both working end-to-end.** A fresh staff member can log in, edit pages, and upload/manage images.
+Remaining proposal features (blog, slideshow, staff directory, Google Calendar, prayer requests, contact form, public theming) are designed and database-modeled but not yet implemented.
+The roadmap is in §10.

 ---